Create a

 The impact of a toxic workplace

 Equally concerning is the impact of a toxic workplace on employee health.
-A substantial amount of research has linked mental and physical health issues, including The U.S. Surgeon General’s Office, which linked toxic work cultures to complaints of chronic stress from workplace abuse that led to depression, heart disease, cancer, and other illnesses.
+A substantial amount of research has linked mental and physical health issues, including the U.S. Surgeon General’s Office, which linked toxic work cultures to complaints of chronic stress from workplace abuse that led to depression, heart disease, cancer, and other illnesses.
 In that research, it found that 84% of survey participants' workplace conditions had contributed to at least one mental health challenge.
 And research from Stanford University demonstrated that people whose work demands prevented them from meeting family obligations were 90% more likely to self-report poor physical health.
 Even in situations of individuals in highly demanding roles without bullying or harassment, such stressful conditions raised the likelihood of a formally diagnosed illness by 35%.
-And a point that will likely resonate with many working parents and partners, the SHRM study found that for 30% of employees, the workplace culture caused them to be irritable at home.
+And a point that will likely resonate with many working parents and partners, the SHRM study found that 30% of employees reported that workplace culture made them irritable at home.

 In an interesting side note of the negative impacts on employees, the WBI study found that about 65% of bullied targets eventually lost their jobs due to either quitting to avoid abuse or being subsequently terminated by the employer.
-The latter impact can be theorized as being based upon the harassed employee either withdrawing from normal duties and responsibilities or ineffectively fighting back against such treatment.
+The latter impact can be theorized as stemming from the harassed employee either withdrawing from normal duties and responsibilities or ineffectively fighting back against such treatment.

 Causes of toxic workplaces and environments